 - Duragesic (Fentanyl)

 Since opioids produce a feeling of euphoria, teens may use them to help relieve stress or anxiety, to experience what it feels like to use the drug or due to peer pressure.

-How to prevent opioid and substance use in your home
+How to prevent teenage opioid addiction and substance abuse

 When parents deliver this message to kids about drug use it hits home much more effectively than when delivered by an expert who isn’t emotionally connected to the family or situation.